7AM7/7AM7.github.io/_posts/2021/2021-06-6-arabic-sign-langauge.markdown

 Note: ArSL uses only one hand to form the letters in the alphabet.

-HERE’S THE ARABIC SIGN LANGUAGE  ALPHABET TO HELP YOU GET STARTED IN LEARNING ArSL:
+#### HERE’S THE ARABIC SIGN LANGUAGE  ALPHABET TO HELP YOU GET STARTED IN LEARNING ArSL:

 ![1-s2.0-S2352340919301283-gr1.jpg]({{site.baseurl}}/img/1-s2.0-S2352340919301283-gr1.jpg)

+Any ArSL user knows how crucial being able to fingerspell and understand it in return truly is.
+Fingerspelling is used to spell out words that do not have a sign such as people’s names, countries, cities and brand names.
+When you’re in the early stages of learning and don’t know sign language phrases, the sign language alphabet can bridge the gap between you and the Hard of hearing person you need to communicate with.